hughharford/condorgp/docs/1_stepped_design_todos/gp_lean_01.md

       # TODO: test that required functionality provided in lean-evaluated class
       # TODO: test that run is successful

+  # build error catching into lean_runner
+      # TODO: enable error checking from Lean logs
+      # TODO: report -99999 fitness when this happens

   # enable strongly-typed deap gp
       # use strongly typed gp to control the tree